rrloboANS/ps4./Question2.md

 Column | Data Type | Description
 -------|------------|----------
-ID | integer | create a ID for each observation species | char | describe the specie analyzed countryCode | char | the country of the observation stateProvince | char | the state or province of the observation
+ID | integer | create a ID for each observation (primary key with autoincrement) species | char | describe the specie analyzed countryCode | char | the country of the observation stateProvince | char | the state or province of the observation